 Phase one is CDL for all.
 We have attached a summary that includes key points for each of the four phases listed.
 Our CDL for all is designed to take into account that teachers need to lead the instructional time and provide applied learning opportunities require little to no parental content knowledge or pedagogy.
 This was supported by feedback that we received from parents in June.
 We are adopting the synchronous strategy to enhance teacher/student and student/student interactions.
 We also believe this is the best method for addressing student engagement and motivation.
-Using Google products allows for live sessions to be recorded.
+Using Google products allows live sessions to be recorded.
 This provides flexibility for students and families should their circumstances not allow them to participate "live" on any given day.
 Finally, and again after hearing from parents, we are streamlining the platforms that all teachers will use to reduce the number of sign-ins and different platforms that both students and parents had to navigate during DL4A.

 When the metrics allow, we plan to bring smaller groups of students back into the buildings in order to reintroduce "school".
+At the elementary level that will be an "am/pm" model utilizing the cohort guidance.
 During this phasing (Phases 2 & 3) we will monitor daily data in order to determine when we are either ready to move to the next phase or revert to the previous phase.